forestlaw77/memories-frontend/README.md

 - You can mount sample data into `memories-storage/local_storage` to test resource loading.
 - If you're using VS Code with Remote Containers, the `.vscode-server` volume ensures persistent extensions.
 - UID/GID mapping ensures file permissions match your host system.
 - Environment variables are loaded from `.env.local` in each project.
-See `.env.example` for reference.
+See `dot-env.example` for reference.
+  > 🛡️ Environment variables are validated automatically in CI using `dot-env.example` and a generated `dot-env.ci`.
+  > To set up your local environment, copy `dot-env.example` to `.env.local` and fill in the values manually.

+### 🧪 Local Mode (No Authentication)

+This mode is designed for:

+- 🧑‍💻 Local development and testing
+- 👤 Personal use without authentication setup
+- 🚀 Quick onboarding for new contributors

+To run Memories locally without authentication:

+1. Copy `memories-frontend/dot-env.example` to `memories-frontend/.env.local`
+2. Set `SKIP_AUTH=true`
+3. Set `NEXT_PUBLIC_SKIP_AUTH=true`
+4. Copy `memories-storage/dot-env.example` to `memories-storage/.env.local`
+5. Set `SKIP_AUTH=true`
+6. Run `docker compose up`
+7. You will be logged in automatically as a guest user

+> ✅ Guest users are automatically registered on the backend if they don't exist.
+> ⚠️ Do not use SKIP_AUTH in production environments.
+> 🛡️ Guest users have limited access and data may not persist across sessions.

 ## 🔐 Environment Variable Security